ceramicskate0/SWELF/README.md

 2. Read and search any local log file for everything or just the log with the data you want.

-3. Read, search, and forward any 'Powershell Plugin' (after attempting to force it through Microsoft [AMSI](https://docs.microsoft.com/en-us/windows/desktop/amsi/antimalware-scan-interface-portal)) output (ie that script you like thay you cant get output from at scale) for everything or just the log with the data you want.
+3. Read, search, and forward any 'Powershell Plugin' (after attempting to force it through Microsoft [AMSI](https://docs.microsoft.com/en-us/windows/desktop/amsi/antimalware-scan-interface-portal)) output (ie that script you like that you cant get output from at scale) for everything or just the log with the data you want.

 ## The details: